parsingphase/takeAticket/README.md

 ![Management interface](docs/images/QueueManagement.png)

 Tracks can be dragged into a new order.
 When a group starts performing, click "performing" and it'll be greyed out here and vanish from the "upcoming" page.
+This also logs the time at which the track starts, which is used to estimate times for upcoming tickets.

 Tracks can be removed completely (eg if a band fails to appear) by clicking "remove".

-Don't remove performed tracks as statistics (work in progress) won't work.
-(Ignore numbers on band members for now).
+Don't remove performed tracks as it'll skew statistics and times.

+The statistics for each performer on each track show the number of songs performed by this user *before* the displayed track, and the total number they've signed up for.
+Performers are shown in red if they're scheduled to be on stage twice in quick succession.

 Add a song by searching in the song field and clicking the appropriate result.
-Add a band by typing a comma-separated list of names into the band field (hit enter when band is complete) and/or clicking name buttons.

-New name buttons will appear as tickets are saved with new participants.
+Build a band by assigning performers to instruments.
+You *can* assign any number of performers to each instrument, but in most cases (except vocals) this won't make sense.
+Assign by clicking name buttons or typing a new name into the New Performer field and hitting enter.
+Remove a name by clicking when the appropriate instrument is selected.

+Assigning a performer will skip to the next instrument, so to add multiple performers you'll need to re-select the instrument.

+You can also add a band name if you want, but this is optional.

-Click "Add" once song names and band member lists appear above their respective inputs:
+Click "Add" to store the track once song names and band member lists appear above their respective inputs:

 ![Management interface](docs/images/AddTicketFormFilled.png)